Sean Friedman

 Competency and Scope of Practice

 I am trained to diagnose, assess, and treat across the range of mental health disorders as well as difficulties and problems that are subclinical.
-My professional interest however extends beyond the treatment of pathology and is my training was orientated to possibilities of thriving, and living with vitality with the range of human feelings and challenges that are inevitable.I work with adolescents and adults of all ages.
-With younger adults I work considerably in areas of identity, meaning, and purpose, and relationships with self and others.
-As older adults tend to know themselves well, and be established in their lives, I tend to work in more pragmatic approaches with acute issues of anxiety, depression, and loss.Although I do work with transient psychotic and other states, I work best with people who are generally able to function without frequent periods of hospitalisation.Similarly, I am not experienced with working with disabling forms of schizophrenia, life-threatening eating disorders, or severe and dangerous addictions.
-These are best addressed by professionals in collaboration who specialise in these areas.
+My professional interest however extends beyond the treatment of pathology and my training was orientated to possibilities of living fully with the range of feelings and challenges that are inevitable aspects of life.I work across existential and pragmatic issues with both chronic and acute forms of anxiety, depression, and trauma sequela.Although I do work with transient psychotic and other states, I work best with people who are generally able to function without frequent periods of hospitalisation.Similarly, disabling forms of schizophrenia, life-threatening eating disorders, and severe and dangerous addictions are best addressed by professionals in collaboration who specialise in these areas.

 Approach